iotaledger/iota-wiki/docs/get-started/tools/shimmer-bridge.md

 ### Limit Exceeded

-- This can occur for bridgeable tokens that exist on several networks (ETH/WETH, USDT, and USDC).
+- This can occur for bridgeable tokens that exist on several networks (ETH/WETH, USDT and USDC).
 - These tokens can enter Shimmer EVM from different source chains but are represented as one token on Shimmer EVM.
 If you aim to send these tokens out of Shimmer EVM, the LayerZero contracts on each chain can only payout the amount of these tokens that are currently locked in the contract, so you cannot send more assets back than currently are available to release.
 This would otherwise exceed the limits of that contract.